Medical Review - JD DME

 View the Required Prior Authorization webpage for expansion details.

 Q2.
 How does a supplier bill the PA item following an affirmed decision by the DME MAC?

 A2.
 The DME MAC will provide the UTN on the PA decision letter that is sent to the PA request submitter.
 The supplier shall then render the DMEPOS item to the beneficiary after receiving the PA decision and submit the claim with the UTN on the claim.
 When billing a series of claims: Submit the UTN on each claim in the series and to the applicable DME MAC for adjudication.
 For submission of a claim on the CMS-1500 Claim Form, the UTN is submitted in the first 14 positions in Item 23.
 All other data submitted in Item 23 must begin in position 15.
 For submission of electronic claims, the UTN is submitted in either the 2300 - Claim Information loop or 2400 - Service Line loop in the Prior Authorization reference (REF) segment where REF01 = "G1" qualifier and REF02 = UTN.

 Q3.
 If I have coverage criteria questions related to PA or ADMC is there a number to call?

 A3.
 Yes.
-Suppliers may call the Pre-Claim Mobility Hotline to ask questions on decisions rendered via ADMC or PA.
-General questions on coverage criteria for mobility devices or pressure reducing support surfaces may also be directed to the Pre-Claim Mobility Hotline.
+Suppliers may call the Pre-Claim Hotline to ask questions on decisions rendered via ADMC or PA.
+Beneficiary inquiries must be directed to 1-800-Medicare.
+General questions on coverage criteria for mobility devices, lower limb prosthetics, orthotics, or pressure reducing support surfaces may also be directed to the Pre-Claim Mobility Hotline.
 It is not to be used for status inquiries or to request copies of decision letters.
 See the Pre-Claim webpage for more information.

 Q4.
 Can providers/physicians get a copy of the PA decision letter?